-In contrast, 21st Century energy transition is global.
-It reaches into all energy-intensive sectors of the world economy.
-At the same time it intends to replace the energy devices that powered the development of the comfortable and convenient world we know.
+In contrast, 21st Century energy transition is global, reaching into all energy-intensive sectors of the world economy.

-Like all transitions, though, there is a time lag involved, a phase-out/phase-in process.
+Like all transitions, there is a phase-out/phase-in process.
 This requires careful management of energy systems so the economy continues to function and there is energy to carry out transition.
-Energy supplies must be maintained for the outgoing system as well as the incoming system.
-For a while, pipelines will coexist with EV charging stations.
+Energy supplies must be maintained for the outgoing system as well as for the incoming system.
+For a time, oil and gas pipelines will coexist with EV charging stations.

 Governments that enact policy to support energy transition and carbon dioxide removal can be confident they are on track.
 China, the UK and a few other jurisdictions have recently set dates for phasing out internal combustion engines in automobiles.
 The state of Oregon changed public utility regulations to allow the sale of electricity at roadside EV charging stations.
 Government grants have helped demonstrate and scale up atmospheric carbon dioxide removal in several jurisdictions.

-If industry doesn’t take the hint, governments may have to go further.
+If industry can’t act quickly enough to end greenhouse gas pollution, governments may have to go further.
 Phasing in zero-carbon energy conversion devices at the maximum possible speed may require the kind of direct control that mobilized human and industrial resources to fight two world wars.